 Membership & Structure

-A Steering Committee coordinates the efforts of Rwanda Reads.
-The Rwanda Reads Steering Committee reports directly to the Education Sector Working Group (ESWG) through the co-chairs.
-Currently co-chaired by MINEDUC and USAID, the Steering Committee is the ultimate decision-making body for the Rwanda Reads platform.
+A Steering Committee coordinates the efforts of Soma Rwanda.
+The Soma Rwanda Steering Committee reports directly to the Education Sector Working Group (ESWG) through the co-chairs.
+Currently co-chaired by MINEDUC and USAID, the Steering Committee is the ultimate decision-making body for the Soma Rwanda platform.

 The Steering Committee’s key roles and responsibilities are outlined below:

-- Reviewing and validating Rwanda Reads initiatives proposed by the Technical Committee;
+- Reviewing and validating Soma Rwanda initiatives proposed by the Technical Committee;

 - Institutionalizing reading and literacy in government structures and systems, such as the initiation of literacy volunteers;